Are you an adviser? Go to Unbiased Pro

 This is because there are penalties for not filing any legally required information, which you will eventually have to pay.

-Think about it all early and decide whether you’re going to go solo or hire an expert accountant – but don’t procrastinate and put things off.
+Think about it all early and decide whether to go solo or hire an expert accountant – but don’t procrastinate and put things off.

 3. Find the right bookkeeper or accountant for your industry